collorg/halfORM/docs/tutorial/first-steps.md

 Welcome to your first real halfORM experience!
 In this chapter, you'll create a complete tutorial database, connect to it with halfORM, and perform your first operations.
 By the end, you'll understand halfORM's core concepts and be ready for more advanced topics.

+!!! important "Core Concepts"
+    This chapter introduces halfORM's fundamental concepts in action.
+For complete reference on these concepts, see **[halfORM Fundamentals](../fundamentals.md)** which covers:

+    - Object-as-filter pattern and constraint syntax
+    - Declarative programming and lazy evaluation
+    - Method naming conventions (ho_ prefix)
+    - Database-first philosophy

+    You can read Fundamentals now or refer to it as needed during this chapter.

 ## Tutorial Database Setup

 Let's start by creating a proper database with realistic data.
 We'll build a blog application schema that includes authors, posts, comments, and tags - perfect for exploring relationships and real-world patterns.